Visit the institution website for COVID‑19 updates

 Months of entry

-The University of Brighton is one of the UK's largest teacher training universities, rated Outstanding by Ofsted in our 2018 inspection (pdf).
+The University of Brighton is one of the UK's largest teacher training universities, rated Outstanding by Ofsted in our most recent inspection.

 This course leads to the award of Qualified Teacher Status (QTS) for the 11–16 age range which enables you to be employed as a qualified teacher in secondary schools in England and Wales.
 The course also offers enrichment opportunities to teach the 16–18 age phase.